Skip to content

 Inov-8 has been long involved in functional fitness with its unique take on cross-training shoes.
 The Inov-8 F-Lite 235 V3 is the perfect example of a cross-training shoe that takes a different approach to performance.

-Personally, I’m a fan of the Inov-8 F-Lite 235 V3s for a variety of reasons.
+I’m a fan of the Inov-8 F-Lite 235 V3s for a variety of reasons.
 They’re stable enough for heavy lifting and also versatile enough to use for things like casual trail runs.
-With this cross-training shoe, the devil’s in the details and we’ll cover those details below.

 Who Should Buy the Inov-8 F-Lite 235 V3?

-If you’re someone that loves having flexibility in their cross-training shoes, then I’d highly suggest looking into the Inov-8 F-Lite 235 V3.
-The dynamic fascia band in this model gives the outsole a more “barefoot” feeling and you can tackle literally any task in these.
+If you’re someone who loves having flexibility in their cross-training shoes, then I’d highly suggest looking into the Inov-8 F-Lite 235 V3.
+The dynamic fascia band in this model gives the outsole a more “barefoot” feeling and you can tackle any task in these.

-If you’re a lifter or athlete that likes versatility and thrives in shoes that feel “minimalist” in nature, then I think you’ll really enjoy training in the Inov-8 F-Lite 235 V3s.
+If you’re a lifter or athlete who likes versatility and thrives in shoes that feel “minimalist” in nature, then I think you’ll enjoy training in the Inov-8 F-Lite 235 V3s.

 Inov-8 F-Lite 235 V3 Pros

 To piggyback off the dynamic fascia band, this model also utilizes Inov-8’s POWERFLOW+ midsole tech.
-The midsole of this model does a really good job at walking the line between responsiveness and stability.
+The midsole of this model does a really good job of walking the line between responsiveness and stability.

-The final pro that I think comes along with the Inov-8 F-Lite 235 V3 is just how lightweight they are.
 The 235 in the name of the shoe stands for this model’s weight, AKA 235g (.51 lbs).
-Compared to other cross-training shoes, this model is incredibly lightweight which feeds really well into the shoe’s versatility.
+My size 10 model weighs about 8.7 oz.
+Compared to other cross-training shoes, this model is incredibly lightweight which feeds well into the shoe’s versatility.

 Inov-8 F-Lite 235 V3 Cons